 FORTRESS OF MYSTERY AND POWER

-The toy Castle Grayskull was a playset which all MOTU fans longed to own as children.
+The original toy Castle Grayskull was a playset which all MOTU fans longed to own as children.
 Its instantly recognisable skull frontage, with its distinctive 'jawbridge', hinted at its mysterious and sinister nature.
 It also looked like a real castle, with its towers and turrets.
 It had exciting extras, including a weapons rack and a laser cannon.
 It was even possible to attach another playset to it - Point Dread - which was how the castle was illustrated in several minicomics.
 It was actually fairly small for a toy castle - you could not line up rows of heroic warriors along the battlements - but in young MOTU fans' imaginations, it was enormous.
 It didn't even matter that it only had two walls.